|

 The English were successful in 1759 in driving the French from the continent by winning the last battle of the conflict on the Plains of Abraham in Quebec, Canada.
 Both the English general Wolfe and the French general Marquis de Montcalm died as a result of this battle.
 The Mohawks of the Iroquois Confederation had allied themselves with the English and the Algonquians and the Huron's with the French.
 Without doubt both these tribes at one time or another had visited Schroon Lake amongst the tall pines.
 No real permanent settlements were made by them.
 If so, a fixed name may have been given to the area.
 The only evidence of permanent Indian settlements were in North Elba near John Brown’s estate in present day Lake Placid and between the upper Saranac and the Fulton chain of lakes.
 1609 to 1759 French Occupied The Lake Champlain Valley

 During the 1700’s French soldiers and officers were encamped at Fort St. Frederick.
 Begun as a military post in 1730 and completed in 1736, the fort served to protect French fur trade interests against the English.
 While exploring the Great Wilderness region or North Woods these very same soldiers discovered the lake.
 It provided them with hearty meals of trout and salmon.
-It is said that the officers of this military installation gave the name SCAROON to the picturesque lake in memory of the widow of the French dramatist and poet, Paul Scaroon.
+It is said that the officers of this military installation gave the name SCARRON to the picturesque lake in memory of the widow of the French dramatist and poet, Paul Scarron.
 This poor crippled poet was enlightened by the grace of his young and beautiful wife who after his death secretly married into Royalty thus becoming the wife of Louis XIV.
-This young lady captured the hearts of many who were entertained at the home of her late husband, Paul Sacroon.
+This young lady captured the hearts of many who were entertained at the home of her late husband, Paul Scarron.
 Schroon Lake may very well take its name from Madame Sacroon.
 Most writers on this subject would most likely agree.
 Who really was this gracious and beautiful lady who eventually was to be asked into marriage by Louis XIV?
 Madame Scarron’s maiden name was Françoise d’ Aubigne.
 Her grandfather Agrippa d’ Aubigne was a very close associate of Henry IV.
 Her father Constant d’ Aubigne was imprisoned for killing his wife and her lover.
 While in prison he married Jeanne de Cardilhac who was the daughter of the governor of the prison.
 Before completing his term of sentence his wife, Jeanne, had several children, one of them being named Françoise.
 After Constant was released from prison, he traveled to the Virgin Islands where he later died in sheer poverty.
 Françoise along with her mother returned to France and took up residency with the Countess de Neuillant, the godmother of Françoise.
 There she lived as a peasant caring for the poultry and other farm animals.
-Little did she know that the poet, Paul Scaroon, living on the same street would someday ask for her hand in marriage.
+Little did she know that the poet, Paul Sacrron, living on the same street would someday ask for her hand in marriage.
 Having wealth at the time, he offered to give Françoise enough money for her to be able to finish her education at a convent.
 Along with being indebted to him, her beauty and charm soon captured Paul’s heart.

 Madame de Maintenon

-Madame Sacroon At the young age of 17 she married Paul.
+Madame Scarron At the young age of 17 she married Paul.
 He was 34 years of age.
 Many intellectuals and French philosophers were entertained at their home.
 Francosie always captivated her audience, even Royalty.
 Unknown to many Françoise became the secret governess of the children of Louis XIV by Madame de Montespan.
 It became competitive for her and Madame de Montespan to win the heart of King.
 Louis XIV .
 The King had every intention of making Queen Maria Theresa of Austria his mistress, however her death influenced Louis to make the decision of marrying the widow, Françoise.
 Madame de Montespan had brought embarrassment to the King earlier and thus he had no desire to ask her hand in marriage.
 The wedding between Françoise and Louis XIV took place at mid-night on June 1684 at the Palace of Versailles and thus Françoise became the Queen of France.
 The uncrown queen became known as the Marquise de Maintenon, a title bestowed on her by Louis XIV who placed her in charge of his estate Maintenon.
 For many years thereafter she continued to have an influence over the history of France.

 Early 1800 Gristmill-An Industry of the Town of Scaroon

 One sawmill in particular was built at the foot of Paradox Lake by Joseph Richards , and a gristmill by David Stowell.
 Most of the area was covered with thick forests and many of settlers turned their attention to lumbering.
 Logs were cut in great numbers and were sent down the Schroon River and through the lake.
 Their destination was Glens Falls and Sandy Hill to be manufactured into lumber.
+Freeman Tyrell who built the New Jersey House ( next to Dolly's) had a sawmill down on the lake.
+Mill Pond was always packed with Logs rolled down from the banks of the Brown Swan and were driven into Schroon Lake when spring arrived.

-In1813 the Fox Brothers were the first to ship their logs down the Schroon River.
 One law on the books stated that if any person was caught falling a tree in the river the consequences might result with that person having to stand in the river for 24 hours.
 A tree could cause a log jam which was the logger’s worst nightmare.
 The lumbering industry reached its peak between 1830 and 1845.
 There were many lumber Camps throughout the forests for many years.
 Many people were employed by the lumber industry.
 Many of the lumbermen came from the mountains in Canada to work in the forests of the Adirondacks and they settled in the nearby towns where they worked.
 French Canadians were very good lumberman.
 They were colorful men with their full cloth pants, plaid shirts, red woolen socks to the knees.
 They loved jewelry, large watches and chains and large rings, sometimes two or three on a hand.
 They loved to dance sometimes from 8:00 p.m. when they started until 5:00 a.m. in the morning.
 The girls were in their light colored dresses .
-By the end of the dance were the handmarks around their waists where the lumberjacks held them to swing.
+By the end of the dance were the hand marks around their waists where the lumberjacks held them to swing.
 At the lumber camp they enjoyed eating donuts, black strap molasses, dried apple pie, beans and lots of pork.
 There were known not to be always loyal working companions and were often called double bladed axes.
 Sharp on both sides.
 It was reported that they were known to feed sick horses a diet to prolong the sickness, hoping to get more time off.
 Sometimes they would put termites in their bosses bed in revenge over some little camp episode.
 They liked to play poker(cards) and were known to raffle off their watches and rings because they would get tired of wearing the same ones and they wanted new ones.
 Many used bear grease to slick down their hair.
+Many of the early settlers made their own soap.
+They used a barrel end they knocked out.
+It was called a leach barrel .

-Tailings extracted From the Mines at Mineville & Witherbee
+Tailings extracted From the Mines at Mineville & Witherbee between 1938-1971

-Cider Mill was located on a pond in front of Starr Platt House
+A Cider Mill was located on a pond in front of Starr Platt House

 The first school was taught by Clark Rawson, son of Simeon Rawson, about one and half miles north of the present Schroon village.
 There were a total of 7 school districts in the town.
 Union School was located in the back of Main Care Auto Center up on the hill.
 There was also a three room school house where the former Grand Union was located.
 There was another school house on the Alder Meadow road.
 In 180 Schroon had 17 school houses.
 It was reported by the trustees that the district received $568.71 in revenue.
 Raised for teachers pay was $643.30